Smoked salmon pâté is perfect if you are looking for a seriously easy dish for lots of occasions.

-Rough chop the salmon, if not already in pieces ,and place it in a food processor bowl.
-Use a small bowl if you have it.
+Roughly chop the salmon, if not already in pieces, and place it in a food processor bowl.
+Use a small processor bowl if you have it.

 Melt the butter in a saucepan or place in a microwaveable bowl and heat for 1 minute on full power.

 Mix the cream with the lemon juice and zest and add to the bowl with the pepper.

 Blend until quite smooth.

 Finely chop the chives and stir into the mixture.
 Reserve 2 teaspoons for a garnish.

 Check the seasoning and then use a spatula to scrape into individual bowls.

 Bring the smoked salmon pâté to room temperature for 15 minutes before serving.

 Garnish with lemon or cucumber slices and watercress.